cardano-scaling/hydra/docs/monthly/2023-05-monthly.md

 plutus-merkle-tree to run fast but [it took 8 minutes and 52 seconds](https://github.com/input-output-hk/hydra/actions/runs/4933005294/jobs/8816564512) and if we look in detail, we can see that 7m and 11 seconds have been spent setting up the build environment.
-Stated otherwise, 81% of the build time is downloading binary dependencies from some nix cache.
+In other words, 81% of the build time is downloading binary dependencies from some nix cache.
 How can we reduce the size of our dependencies?